USS Rafael Peralta (DDG 115) Daily Operations

-U.S. Navy Interior Communications Electrician 3rd Class Gavin Rusk, from Oklahoma, loosens a screw on an input output unit during maintenance aboard Arleigh Burke-class guided-missile destroyer USS Rafael Peralta (DDG 115) in the Philippine Sea, Dec.
-2, 2025.
+U.S. Navy Machinist's Mate 2nd Class Lean Tality, from Michigan, logs readings from a hydraulic oil power module in the main engine room aboard Arleigh Burke-class guided-missile destroyer USS Rafael Peralta (DDG 115) in the South China Sea, Dec.
+4, 2025.
 Within the U.S. 7th Fleet area of operations, Commander, Task Force (CTF) 76 is responsible for conducting expeditionary warfare operations with Navy and Marine Corps capabilities to support theater contingencies that range from crisis response to full combat operations.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Ryre Arciaga)

 |Date Taken: